DNorthcott/ROMLoaderGUI/README.md

 ### How coal movements are allocated.
-The system allows the loader to determine the maximum wait time, the required time to load coal.
+The system allows the loader to determine the maximum wait time and the required time to load coal.

 When the load coal button is clicked, the system will make a call to the database getting all coal movements that are coming from the pit.
 If the required coal is in this list and arrives between